The Biggest Loser season 2: Week 3

 The food is gone, and whenever the contestants want to eat, they must order out.
 Jillian comes into the gym and apologizes for "blowing up" after Matt says that the five members (all except Nick) need her more than anything.
 The trainers then teach the contestants how to order out in the real world.

 The players face another temptation.
 Whoever drinks the most 40 calorie milkshakes will get free meals for the rest of the week, and get to choose one other person to have the same reward.
 Suzy is the only one who participates, drinking 48 milkshakes.
 She chooses Ryan to join her for the healthy free meals.

 This week's challenge is to run on a moving train and bring medicine balls throughout the train.
 The men win and get phone calls home the next morning.
 Pete and Ryan nearly pass out and get taken to the hospital.
 Later that night, the two return to the ranch.

 At the weigh-in, Ryan needs to lose 5 pounds to win and pulls through for her team with a 5-pound weight loss.
 The Red Team loses and is sent to the elimination room for the second time.
 The Red Team vote is a close one, with Nick and Jeff voting for Seth while Pete, Mark, and Seth vote for Nick.
 Matt casts the deciding vote to send Nick home with a 4–2 vote.
 After the vote Nick refuses to say goodbye to his teammates with a negative distant attitude and gives them the cold shoulder during his exit, causing Matt to feel less guilty about his decision to vote him off.
+Nick's weight loss since the Biggest Loser is unknown by his choice.